docker/docs/docker-hub/billing/faq.md

 For information on how to downgrade from a Team plan to a Free plan, see [Downgrade from Team to a Free plan](/downgrade.md#downgrade-from-team-to-a-free-plan).

-### How do I downgrade from Pro to a Community plan?
+### How do I downgrade from Pro to a Free plan?

-Before you downgrade to a Community plan, ensure that your account details are updated to reflect features available in the Community plan.
+Before you downgrade to a Free plan, ensure that your account details are updated to reflect features available in the Free plan.
 For example, you may need to convert any private repositories to public repositories.
-For information on what’s included in the Community plan, see [Docker Hub Pricing](https://hub.docker.com/pricing){: target="_blank" class="_"}.
+For information on what’s included in the Free plan, see [Docker Hub Pricing](https://hub.docker.com/pricing){: target="_blank" class="_"}.

-For information on how to downgrade from Pro to a Community plan, see [Downgrade from Pro to a Community plan](/downgrade.md#downgrade-from-pro-to-a-community-plan).
+For information on how to downgrade from Pro to a Free plan, see [Downgrade from Pro to a Free plan](/downgrade.md#downgrade-from-pro-to-a-free-plan).

 ### How many seats do I need for my organization if I select a Team plan?